bl4ckcontact/aws-snapshot-tool/README.md

 # AWS Snapshot Tool

-AWS snapshotting in one command.
+AWS snapshot management via CLI.

-This AWS snapshotting tool helps you simply snapshot specific volumes within a region, as specified in a configuration file.
-More specifically it looks for any volumes that contain a custom tag with a `'Snapshots': 'true'` key/value.
+This AWS snapshotting tool helps you create and delete snapshots for specific volumes within a defined region.
+More specifically it creates snapshots for any volumes that contain a custom tag with a `'Snapshots': 'true'` key/value.

-Information will be printed to stdout in a table, such at the one below:
+Information will be printed to stdout in a table, such at the ones below:

+*Snapshot Creation:*
 ```
+$ aws-create-snapshot.py

 +-----------------+-----------------------+------------------------------+---------------------------------------------------+
 | Instance Name   |         Volume        |     Snapshot Description     |                       Status                      |
 +-----------------+-----------------------+------------------------------+---------------------------------------------------+